Arpitapanchal/Wine-Quality-Prediction/README.md

 matplotlib ,
 seaborn

-You can install the required libraries using the following command: bash
-Copy code
-pip install -r requirements.txt

 Conclusion
 This project showcases the process of building and evaluating machine learning models for classification tasks.
 By predicting wine quality based on its chemical properties, this project provides a practical example of applying data science techniques to a real-world problem.